elsyifa/Classification-Pyspark/README.md

    - Using pandas dataframe,
    - Using pyspark dataframe.
   But the prefer method is method using pyspark dataframe so if dataset is too large we can still calculate / check missing values.
+  Both data train and data test has to apply this step.

 * Handle Missing Values.
   The approach that used to handle missing values between numerical and categorical variables is different.
 For numerical variables I fill the missing values with average in it's columns.
 While for categorical values I fill missing values use most frequent category in that column, therefore count categories which has max values in each columns is needed.